sanskaarz/LearnJS/README2.md

 loops((
     (
         foreach(
-            works only for looping on array
+            works for looping on array
             works on each and every value "Har Ek"
         )
         forin(